-Offers will be emailed on Thursday 13 February 2025, and places must be accepted by the deadline given, accompanied by a deposit.
+Offers will be emailed on Thursday 12 February 2026, and places must be accepted by the deadline given, accompanied by a deposit.

 A small number of candidates who meet the entrance criteria, but who are not initially offered places, may be offered a place on a short waiting list.
+The status of each candidate on the waiting list can usually be confirmed by the end of Lent Term.

+Due to the limited number of places available, there is no appeal procedure; we do take great care in our selection process.
 Places are limited, and when a child is not offered a place, this does not necessarily indicate a lack of ability or potential.
+Many does not necessarily indicate a lack of ability or potential.
 Many candidates successfully re-apply for entry at 11+, where the number of places available is significantly greater.